-What is the zodiacal light? | EarthSky.org
+Zodiacal light: All you need to know | EarthSky.org

 These dust grains in space spread out from the sun in the same flat disc of space inhabited by Mercury, Venus, Earth, Mars and the other planets in our sun’s family.
 This flat space around the sun – the plane of our solar system – translates on our sky to a narrow pathway called the ecliptic.
 This is the same pathway traveled by the sun and moon as they journey across our sky.

-The pathway of the sun and moon was called the Zodiac or Pathway of Animals by our ancestors in honor of the constellations seen beyond it.
-The word zodiacal stems from the word Zodiac.
+The pathway of the sun and moon was called the zodiac or pathway of animals by our ancestors, in honor of the constellations seen beyond it.

 In other words, the zodiacal light is a solar system phenomenon.
 The grains of dust that create it are like tiny worlds – ranging from meter-sized to micron-sized – densest around the immediate vicinity of the sun and extending outward beyond the orbit of Mars.
 Sunlight shines on these grains of dust to create the light we see.

 Since they lie in the flat sheet of space around the sun, we could, in theory, see them as a band of dust across our entire sky, marking the same path that the sun follows during the day.
-And indeed there are sky phenomena associated with this band of dust, such as the gegenschein.
+And, it’s true, there are sky phenomena associated with this band of dust, such as the gegenschein.
 But seeing such elusive sky phenomena as the gegenschein is difficult.
 Most of us see only the more obvious part of this dust band – the zodiacal light – in either spring or fall.

 How I can see the zodiacal light?
-The zodiacal light can be extremely bright and easy to see from latitudes like those in the southern U.S., sometimes leading to the above situation where drivers mistake the lights for a town just over the horizon.
+The zodiacal light can be extremely bright and easy to see from latitudes like those in the southern U.S.

 Meanwhile, skywatchers in the northern U.S. or Canada sometimes say, wistfully, that they’ve never seen it.